What is certification?

 Do trade publishers need to be certified?

-Trade publishers who publish into the education market are subject to the same terms applied to educational textbook publishers.
+Yes.
+All publishers who serve the school and library markets should be certified.
 Regardless of whether publishers serve the education market and are subject to the imperatives of accessibility for students, it’s critical that they understand that accessible files are a huge benefit to all readers.
 Just as curb cuts and closed captioning have made it possible for all people to benefit from accommodations designed for people with disabilities, accessible books can benefit everyone – whether it’s by instantly creating a large print version of a book, being able to listen to the text through text-to-speech software, or navigating quickly through a digital book thanks to the extra tagging designed to ensure that blind and low-vision readers can easily make their way through a text they cannot see.

 What accessibility features does Benetech’s certification program check for?